Fully vaccinated people can travel safely again, CDC says

 Already, air travel in the United States has been picking back up.
 Although traffic remains down by nearly half from a year ago, more than 1 million travelers daily have been going through U.S. airports in recent weeks.

+“I was surprised that our flight was kind of full,” said Telva Aguilar, after arriving at Oakland airport from Southern California to visit her grandchildren on Friday.

+Aguilar works in a hospital and has been vaccinated, but said she is still being cautious.

-Airlines do not require COVID-19 tests or proof of vaccination for travel in the U.S.
+Airlines do not require COVID-19 tests or proof of vaccination for travel in the U.S.; a few states have testing or quarantine rules for travelers.

 The CDC cited recent research on the real-world effects of the vaccines for its updated guidance.
 Last month, the agency said fully vaccinated people could visit with each other indoors without wearing masks or social distancing.
 It also said vaccinated people could visit with unvaccinated people from a single household under similar conditions, as long as the unvaccinated individuals were at low risk for severe illness if infected.

 The U.S. began its vaccine rollout in mid-December.
-Vaccines from Pfizer and Moderna require two doses given a few weeks apart.
+Pfizer and Moderna vaccines require two doses given a few weeks apart.
 A one-shot vaccine by Johnson & Johnson was given the green light by regulators at the end of February.

+Despite getting his second Pfizer shot on Friday, Mick Peacock, a fire inspector in San Francisco, isn’t planning on traveling anytime soon.
+If he and his wife do any traveling this year, he said they would rent an RV and hit the road.

+“I think we all want a beach holiday right now but I don’t think it’s safe,” he said.
+“I don’t look at the numbers anymore, because we’ve all been looking at those numbers too long.”